-Water quality in the south county area suffers from seawater intrusion and nitrate and other chemicals from agricultural practices, animal facilities and septic systems.
-PVWMA completed a project at Harkins Slough that provides ground water storage and recovery in the shallow aquifer in that area.
-PVWMA and the City of Watsonville have completed construction of an advanced tertiary treatment facility which is providing recycled water for irrigation in coastal areas beginning in Spring of 2009.
-PVWMA has also been pursuing various other water supply projects as identified in its Revised Basin Management Plan (BMP).
-The Agency recently completed an effort to establish a stable funding source and intends to update its Basin Management Plan, given the financial difficulties of constructing an import pipeline and the diminished availability of supplemental water from outside the basin.
-It is likely that future basin management will require further reduction of current levels of water use.
+Water quality in the south county area suffers from seawater intrusion and nitrate contamination from agricultural practices, animal facilities and septic systems.
+The Pajaro Valley Water Management Agency (PVWMA) operates a project at Harkins Slough that provides ground water storage and recovery in the shallow aquifer in that area.
+PVWMA and the City of Watsonville completed construction of an advanced tertiary treatment facility which is providing recycled water for irrigation in coastal areas since Spring of 2009.
+PVWMA is in the process of updating its Basin Management Plan.
+The recently adopted conceptual framework for the plan provides for reducing overall water use by about 12% through conservation and implementing several local projects to optimize existing resources and provide increased supply.
+The community is actively engaged in supporting these efforts and developing a range of approaches to reduce water use and develop additional supplies to bring the basin into balance.